Textualize/textual/docs/introduction.md

 Welcome to the Textual Introduction!

-By the end of this page you should have a good idea of the steps involved in creating an application with Textual.
+By the end of this page you should have a solid understanding of app development with Textual.

 !!! quote